List of Berenstain Bears characters: Brother Bear

+Sister Bear

-Sister Bear is Papa Bear and Mama Bear's eight-year-old daughter who is in Teacher Jane's third grade class.
+Sister Bear (voiced by Christina Lange in the 1985 series and Tajja Isen in the 2002 series) is Papa Bear and Mama Bear's 6-year-old (8-year-old in the 2002 series) daughter who is in Teacher Jane's first (third in the 2002 series) grade class.
 Her hobbies include playing with dolls and her best friend Lizzy Bruin.
-She also is quite athletic, which showed in various books that she plays baseball with her brother and runs the "Bear Country 3-mile run" with her family.
-She can be greedy about her toys, though this generally results in her learning a lesson at the end of the book.
+She also is quite athletic, which is shown in several books that she plays baseball with her brother and runs the Bear Country's three-mile run with her family.
+She can be impatient about her toys, though this generally results in her learning a lesson at the end of the book.
 Her birth was chronicled in 1974's The Berenstain Bears' New Baby; when she first met Brother Bear as a baby, she punched him instead of greeting him, but they quickly became loyal towards each other.
-She's best friends with Lizzy Bruin and, to a lesser extent, Queenie and Babs Bruno.
-She's more social and outgoing than Brother Bear.
+Sister is best friends with Lizzy Bruin and, to a lesser extent, Queenie and Babs Bruno.
+She is more social and outgoing than Brother Bear.
 She was also jealous of the arrival of the new baby Honey Bear and was mad at her family because she felt that her baby sister has replaced her position in the family.

-She was voiced by Christina Lange in 1985 and Tajja Isen in 2003.
+Honey Bear

-Honey Bear is the youngest member of the family, and the last to be introduced in the series.
+Honey Bear is the youngest member of the family, and the last to be introduced in the book series.
 Though she can only say a few words, she is considered smart as a baby.
 She was first introduced in 2000 in The Berenstain Bears and Baby Makes Five, after the series dealt with Mama Bear's pregnancy in The Birds, the Bees, and the Berenstain Bears.
 Between the two books, there was a contest for readers to name the baby, and the winning name was Honey (the winner was Christian Greaves of Rochester, New York).
-She is absent in the 2003 series though it can be seen that Sister and Honey, Mama's cousin Audra's daughter have a close relationship in The Berenstain Bears Go to the Doctor but she is seen as possibly three years old.
+She is absent in the 2002 series though it can be seen that Sister and Honey, Mama's cousin Audra's daughter have a close relationship in The Berenstain Bears Go to the Doctor but she is seen as possibly four years old.